Sturgill Simpson discography

-American musician Sturgill Simpson has released seven studio albums, six singles, and ten music videos.
+American musician Sturgill Simpson has released nine studio albums (including two as Johnny Blue Skies), six singles, and ten music videos.
 Simpson debuted in 2013 with the album High Top Mountain on his own High Top Mountain label.
 This was followed in 2014 by Metamodern Sounds in Country Music, which featured the single "Turtles All the Way Down".
 Simpson signed to Atlantic Records for A Sailor's Guide to Earth in 2016, which included his first chart entries "Brace for Impact (Live a Little)" and a cover of Nirvana's "In Bloom" He moved to Elektra Records for Sound & Fury in 2019, which was accompanied by an anime film of the same name.
 He returned to High Top Mountain for a pair of albums, Cuttin' Grass, Vol. 1: The Butcher Shoppe Sessions and Cuttin' Grass, Vol. 2: The Cowboy Arms Sessions; both released in 2020, these consisted of acoustic re-recordings of previous songs.
 The Ballad of Dood & Juanita followed in 2021.

 In June 2024, Simpson announced that he would release an eighth album, Passage du Desir, under the name Johnny Blue Skies.